lauren/CSS-specify-me/README.md

 CSS Specify Me
 ==============

 A CSS specificity calculator.
-Accepts a CSS selector as an input and returns an array representing its specificity.
+Accepts a CSS selector as an input and returns an object containing two properties: `score`, the selector's specificity score, and `components`, the pieces of the selector that contributed to each number in the score.

 For more on how CSS specificity works, check out [the speficication](http://www.w3.org/TR/css3-selectors/#specificity) or [this great calculator website](http://specificity.keegan.st/).